 Instructions

-- Warm oil over medium heat in a large nonstick skillet.
-Add sausages and cook, until browned all over and cooked through (rolling frequently to prevent burning), about 10-12 minutes.
-Transfer to a paper towel-lined plate and pour off all but 1 tablespoon fat from the pan.
+- Cook the sausage links, until browned all over and cooked through (rolling frequently to prevent burning), about 10-12 minutes.
+Transfer to a paper towel-lined plate and pour off all but 1 tablespoon fat from the skillet.

-- Add in the garlic and cook until fragrant, about 30 seconds.
+- Add in 2 cloves minced garlic and cook until fragrant, about 20 seconds.

-- Add flour and mix through until completely combined.
+- Add 3 tablespoons flour and mix through until completely combined and no white patches remain.

 - Transfer the cooked sausages back to the pan just to warm through.